lijok/docs/decision-records/0-record-decisions.md

 The motivation behind previous decisions is visible for everyone, present and future.
 Nobody is left scratching their heads to understand, "What were they thinking?" and the time to change old decisions will be clear from changes in the project's context.

-A GUI will have be provided to team members outside of engineering to write and modify decision records.
+A GUI is required for team members outside of engineering to write and modify decision records.

 Decisions can be read in the terminal.

-Decisions will be formatted nicely and hyperlinked by the browsers of project hosting sites like GitHub and Bitbucket.
+Decisions are formatted nicely and hyperlinked by the browsers of project hosting sites like GitHub and Bitbucket.

 Tools like [Pandoc](http://pandoc.org/) can be used to convert the decision records into HTML or PDF.